MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Bash.md

 ## **Linux Command Line: Bash Cat**

-Cat is one of the most frequently used commands in Unix operating systems.
+Cat is one of the most frequently used commands in Unix [[operating systems]].

 Cat is used to read a file sequentially and print it to the standard output.
 The name is derived from its function to con****cat****enate files.